Charles W. Clark Chateau Museum

 The Butte Center for the Performing Arts is the non-profit organization

-that guided the restoration of Butte's remaining grand theatre.
+that guided the restoration of Butte's lone remaining grand theater.

 The building serves as a regional venue for musical and theatre